Otoscopy in dogs: how is it done?

-Otoscopy of dogs, cats and co. means that the vet examines the animal’s external auditory canal as far as the eardrum using an otoscope (ear speculum).
+Otoscopy of dogs and co. means that the vet examines the animal’s external auditory canal as far as the eardrum using an otoscope (ear speculum).
 The otoscope has a light and a magnifying lens.

 In the ear, the vet looks for injuries, raw areas, redness, inflammation or other changes.
 The smell is also important: if there is a sweetish, vinegary or otherwise altered smell or if collections of fluid and pus are present, a swab sample is taken.
 This is often examined directly on the spot.
 Rods or cocci (bacteria), fungi or certain cell types can be distinguished.
 In addition, the vet sometimes sends a swab to an outside laboratory for bacteriological or fungal testing.
 This is also tested for sensitivity to determine which drugs are effective against the infection.
 Outside laboratory tests usually take a few days, depending on the problem.
 For example, if bacteria or fungi have to be cultured, they need some time to grow on a nutrient medium.

 If the auditory canal is blocked with a lot of ear wax or so severely inflamed that it is too narrow for the otoscope funnel, prior treatment is required, sometimes thorough irrigation under anaesthetic.
 Only then can the auditory canal and eardrum be examined in detail.

 By the way, even when the ear is healthy, animals often find otoscopy unpleasant as the ears are very sensitive organs.
 If there is pain, e.g., due to inflammation, it may be necessary to give a sedative.

 For video otoscopy the vet introduces a small camera with light source into the ear.
 The camera image is transmitted to a screen where it can be assessed.
 Anaesthesia is not essential for the examination but sedation may be necessary if there is severe pain or a defensive reaction.

 - The image quality is somewhat better than with a conventional otoscope.